mejk/SciComp/README.md

 ## Copyright

 By Mikko Karttunen and Colin Denniston.
 All content on this site (unless otherwise specified) is licensed under the [CC BY-NC-SA 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/).

+We do wish that if you use the material, please include an acknowledgment.

 ## Acknowledgments